Skip to main content

 • Choose between Print Multipage or Print Multi format.

-3. Set your format and units
+3. Set your format nd units

 • Define the dimensions in inches or millimeters.